DanaePlays/MMM2023/README.md

 # Synopsis

 >An accidental time traveler brings a shard of the original Numidium to Vvardenfell.
-This causes a "time-wound", afflicting the surrounding lands and people with premature aging and death.
-To cure this wound and restore the lands you'll have to travel to the past and return the shard to it's correct place/time - the Halls of Colossus in the deserts of Elseweyr.
+This causes a "time-wound", afflicting the surrounding lands and people with premature ageing and death.
+To cure this wound and restore the lands you'll have to travel to the past and return the shard to its correct place/time - the Halls of Colossus in the deserts of Elseweyr.

 # Backstory